|Height:||20 – 26 inches|

 The male Staffy Bull Bullmastiff tends to be more aggressive than the female, but the aggression is completely manageable when proper training has been established.
 Female Staffy Bull Bullmastiffs are known to be a little harder to potty train.
-Neither gender is more intelligent than the other, and they both tend to be as affectionate as any owner could ask for.
+Neither gender of Bullmastiff Terrier is more intelligent than the other, and they both tend to be as affectionate as any owner could ask for.
 Both male and female Staffy Bull Bullmastiffs can do well in households with other children and pets.

 While the Staffy Bull Bullmastiff must be handled with a firm yet caring hand, these dogs make excellent pets that show lots of love and affection to household members and familiar visitors alike.
 They love playing in the park and they make walks at night a little safer.
 This is a mixed dog breed that needs an active, healthy owner who isn’t afraid to put in some training work throughout the week.

 - Border Collie Bull Staffy: Info, Pictures, Characteristics & Facts